Lata Mangeshkar Turns 90: We Bet These Lesser-known Facts About Her Will Leave You Surprised!

 When Dilip Kumar Mocked Her Hindi

 It is said that Naushad first introduced Lata to Dilip Kumar, in a third-class compartment of the local train, the latter was amused by her Marathified Hindi, and teased her till her ears tingled in shame.
-Years later, when the veteran actor recalls the incident, he says his own ears tingle in shame when he hears Lata pronouncing each Hindi and Urdu word with a rare confidence.
+Years later, when the veteran actor recalls the incident, he says his own ears tingle in shame when he hears Lata pronouncing each Hindi and Urdu word with rare confidence.

 Lata Mangeshkar Never Worked With OP Nayyar